 Muungano cooperative was established in 2009, with its headquarters located in the town of Kiniezire, located along the western shore of Lake Kivu three hours south of Goma.
 As of January 2020, the cooperative has 4141 members (1,849 women, 2,292 men) across 16 sectors, is Fair Trade and Organic certified, and has a Board of Directors composed of 3 women and 4 men.
 (For more background reading, you can read this blog post on our June 2018 visit or visit our traceable page here).
-Their processing steps are many, as see by this flowchart:
+Their processing steps are many, as described in this flowchart:

 While we were unable to visit Muungano in 2019, I’m in regular contact with Muungano's manager Daniel Habamungu Chinyabuguma via email and WhatsApp.
 Based on our conversations we wanted to post a short interview about Muungano’s latest goings-on, including their first year of processing naturals, the addition of a new washing station, and training on sustainable agriculture, good governance and cash-flow management.
 As of February 1, 2020, new-crop arrivals of fully-washed Muungano lots are available on both the West and East Coast!